 – Medical practitioners who are members of AMA require to have the constitution of the company approved by AMA.

 In some cases, incorporation may be appropriate as company structure provides protection of limited liability.
 The answer depends on individual circumstances in each case.
 Business structure decisions should be based on number of factors.

-It should be noted that the IT 2503 only applies to those practice companies whose income flows directly or predominantly from the rendering of personal services of the professional practitioner.
+It should be noted that the IT 2503 only applies to those practice companies whose income flows directly or predominantly from the rendering of personal services of the professional practitioner (i.e. where 50% or more is paid for the practitioner’s personal effort, skills or expertise).
 It does not apply to all medical practices.
-If the practice derives its income mainly from use of equipment or from business structure, as opposed to personal services, it will fall within the scope of IT 2503 and will not be subject to the above restriction.
+If the practice derives its income mainly from use of equipment or from business structure, as opposed to personal services, it will fall outside the scope of IT 2503 and will not be subject to the above restrictions.